FlamingKetchup/Pyramid-Deck-Creator/README.md

 # Pyramid Deck Creator
-Online deck creator for the Pyramid
+Online deck creator for the Pyramid.
+Use it at https://flamingketchup.github.io/Pyramid-Deck-Creator